 However, in an injury accident at a music festival or other event, you probably are not ultimately responsible for the medical costs.
 It may take some time to resolve the issue fairly, but you should not wait until it is resolved to seek out treatment.

-Not only does seeking medical treatment establish official documentation that is crucial in an injury suit, it helps prevent your injuries from turning more severe.
+Not only does seeking medical treatment establish official documentation that is crucial in an injury suit, but it also helps prevent your injuries from turning more severe.
 What might seem like a moderate injury can become very serious or even life-threatening if you do not take proper steps to receive medical care.

 Also, should you choose to not seek medical attention, the defendant in a personal injury claim may make the case that they don't owe you much if the injury was not serious enough for you to seek medical attention in the aftermath.